Submission Categories

 Malignant cells of the tumor co-exist with non-malignant cells in a 3D space, along with structural and secreted components.
 Immune cells of many types such as macrophages, dendritic cells, mast cells, T-cells and more make up the tumor immune microenvironment (TIME).
 Biomaterials are incorporated in bioengineering the TIME for multiple purposes: (1) creating bioengineered models to further fundamental immuno-oncology studies; and (2) modulating anti-tumor immune response.
 Cancer-immune cell interactions in the TIME are specifically important to study for the development of immunotherapies to treat various types of cancer.
 Not only is engineering the TIME useful for drug discovery, it can also provide mechanistic insights into cancer-immune cell interactions within the TIME that can be used to develop targeted immuno-therapies.

-Biomaterials in Biomedicine: Diagnostics, Thereapeautics and Wound Care
+Biomaterials in Biomedicine: Diagnostics, Therapeutics and Wound Care

-This session aims to highlight recent advances in biomaterials for therapeutics, diagnostics, and biodevices that focus on hemostasis, thrombosis, mechanobiology, and wound healing.
+This session highlights recent advances in biomaterials for therapeutics, diagnostics, and biodevices focusing on hemostasis, thrombosis, mechanobiology, and wound healing.
 Addressing these complex injuries necessitates advanced therapeutic strategies that promote hemostasis, manage infections and wound healing, and provide tissue regeneration.
 Current treatments for high-energy trauma are inadequate for addressing the extensive tissue damage and infections often associated with these injuries.
 Through this symposium, we seek to demonstrate the significant clinical potential of problem-focused therapy as a rational solution for improving healing outcomes, rapid and effective tissue regeneration, and robust infection control, leading to improved quality of life for both military personnel and civilians.

 Biomaterials to Study Human Host-Microbiome Interactions